Introduction to Genetic Genealogy

 This is a Whittington surname project and it uses Y-DNA.
 This test is available from Family Tree DNA Y Tests in three levels of testing – 37 STR markers, 111 STR markers and the BigY-700 test.
 We recommend the BigY-700 test because it provides the most definitive results and recommend any male wanting to join the Project to consider this test, though the lower levels can also provide useful results, so please don't let the cost of the BigY deter you from taking a Y-DNA test.

 DNA is used for genealogy research by comparing the DNA of two or more people and looking for the differences and similarities.
 There are two primary ways the DNA can change and produce a difference – STR and SNP.
 The STR (Simple Tandem Repeat) is a "stutter" in the DNA where a portion is repeated.
 These repeats are passed from the father to his sons and provides a signature that identifies a recent family branch.
 The second type of change is a mutation in the DNA, called a SNP (Single Nucleotide Polymorphism, pronounced "snip").
 SNPs are vary stable and can be used to define very ancient branches of the family tree as well as recent branches.
 Used together, STRs and SNPs can give both ancient ancestral relations and recent ones.
-Family Tree DNA offers STR tests in 37 and 111 markers and they offer a range of SNP testing, including individual SNPs and the "BigY-700" test that tests over 700 SNPs and thousands of STRs.
+Family Tree DNA offers STR tests in 37 and 111 markers and they offer a range of SNP testing, including individual SNPs and the "BigY-700" test that tests over 700 STRs and over 500,000 SNPs.
 Any of the tests can give useful information, but the more data, the better the results so the 111-marker STR test is recommended as a beginning test, with the BigY-700 being the premier test.

 Links: